glitchInTheSystemJM/vendingMachine/readme.txt

 This is a simple vending machine app.

-This was created for demonstartion purposes of the Portractor Web UI Automation testing framework.
+This was created for demonstration purposes for testing.
-See the Protractor folder for details of how to run the tests.
+Simply open the index.html file in a browser window or use a local web server.